 - All staff accidents and incidents should be reported to a line manager within 24 hours or as soon as practicable.

 - If a notifiable event, the Health, Safety and Wellness Manager must be notified immediately by the line manager and the event site preserved until advised by the Health, Safety and Wellness Manager, a WorkSafe New Zealand inspector or other regulatory authority such as the Police that site remediation can be actioned.

 - All accidents or incidents must be recorded using the University's online Accident Report Form within 24 hours or as soon as practicable; the form may be completed by the person involved, or, if they are unable to complete the report, their line manager, supervisor or a witness.

 - People who do not have access to the online Accident Report Form must report the accident or incident to a staff member or to Unisafe (email@example.com, (07) 838-4444 or ext.
 4444) who will record the event using the University's online Accident Report Form on their behalf.

-- The Health and Safety Manager will ensure that all reported accidents and incidents are investigated and appropriate action taken where necessary, which may require corrective or preventative action to change:
+- The Health, Safety and Wellness Manager will ensure that all reported accidents and incidents are investigated and appropriate action taken where necessary, which may require corrective or preventative action to change:

 - equipment and materials

 - In the event of a work-related accident or incident, staff members are responsible for: